 As a long time customer of White Cloud (long before I became a Customer Service Sentinel for the company) I have had the pleasure of using every product we have brought to market over the last 5 years.
-While my mainstays are the cartridges used with our Cirrus rechargeable e-cig line (first ClearDraw, then ClearDraw2 and now the ClearDraw Max) I have tried my fair share of disposables, cartridges, batteries, cases and flavors during my time here at WC.
+While my mainstay is the ClearDraw and Cirrus rechargeable e-cig line (first ClearDraw, then ClearDraw2 and now the ClearDraw MAX) I have tried my fair share of rechargeables, disposables, accessories and flavors during my time here at WC.

 Experimenting with E-Liquids and Nicotine Strengths